A Leader in the 2026 Gartner® Magic Quadrant™ for Endpoint Protection. Six years running.Six years. Gartner® Magic Quadrant™ Leader.Find Out Why

 CVE-2025-64672: Microsoft SharePoint Server XSS Vulnerability

-CVE-2025-64672 is a cross-site scripting flaw in Microsoft SharePoint Server that enables authorized attackers to perform spoofing attacks.
-This article covers the technical details, affected versions, impact, and mitigation.
+CVE-2025-64672 is a cross-site scripting vulnerability in Microsoft SharePoint Server that enables authorized attackers to perform spoofing attacks over a network.
+This article covers technical details, affected versions, and mitigation.

 CVE-2025-64672 Overview